-2 Indices and tables
+1 User's Guide 3 2 Indices and tables 9

-Release v2.1.0 (What's new?).
+Release v2.3.0 (What's new?).

-doc2dash is an MIT-licensed extensible Documentation Set generator intended to be used with the Dash.app API browser for OS X or one of its many free clones for all relevant platforms.
+doc2dash is an MIT-licensed extensible Documentation Set generator intended to be used with the Dash.app API browser for macOS or one of its many free clones for all relevant platforms.

-If you've never heard of Dash.app, you're missing out: together with doc2dash it's all your API documentation at your fingertips!
+If you've never heard of Dash.app and its likes, you're missing out: together with doc2dash it's all your API documentation at your fingertips - even when you're offline!

 doc2dash's documentation lives at Read the Docs, the code on GitHub.
 It's tested on Python 2.7, 3.4+, and PyPy.
-Both Linux and OS X are tested although certain features are only available on OS X.
+Both Linux and macOS are tested although certain features are only available on macOS.